LAiSR-SK/.github/profile/README.md

 # [AI Security Research Lab at Miami University](https://miamioh.edu/profiles/cec/samer-khamaiseh.html)
 **Welcome to the official GitHub repository of Laboratory of AI Security Research(LAiSR) at Miami University of Ohio.**
 - Here, we explore cutting-edge research in AI security.
-- LAiSR is a dynamic research group at Miami University, Ohio, led by the visionary Dr. Samer Khamaiseh.
+- LAiSR is a dynamic research group at Miami University, Ohio, led by the Dr. Samer Khamaiseh.
 We are passionately dedicated to exploring and addressing the evolving challenges within the realm of AI security.

 # 👥 Our Team
 - [**Dr. Samer Khamaiseh** - Director of LAiSR Research Group](https://www.linkedin.com/in/samer-khamaiseh/)